O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/NotableOtherAuditFindings.md

 ### Isolating Host Zone Operations - Stride by Informal Systems
 - Right now, all zones are tightly coupled.
 If one zone fails, then all of the other zones fail as well.
 With a lot of code, this is a major risk.
 - Stride plans to expand to 50 host zones in the future.
-- Isolation of these zones should be peformed in case issues arise.
+- Isolation of these zones should be performed in case issues arise.
 - IF-STRIDE-STAKEIBC-ZONEISOLATION: https://github.com/informalsystems/audits/blob/main/Stride/2022-11-30%20Audit%20Report%20-%20Stride%20StakeIBC%20ICACallbacks.pdf